Al-Waleed0/odin-recipes/README.md

-# odin-recipes
-We will build basic recipe website to practice HTML knowledge.
+Basic recipe website to practice HTML and CSS knowledge.